 Sustainability proofing

-In accordance with Article 7(3) of the InvestEU Regulation, financing and investment operations shall be screened by the implementing partner to determine if such financing and investment operations support projects above a certain size defined in the Commission "guidance on the EU climate, environmental and social sustainability proofing" and, in such case, whether they have an environmental, climate or social impact and if so, should be subject to sustainability proofing.
-The Commission guidance shall be built coherently with the guidance developed for other programmes of the Union, and on the basis of current regulations, such as the EIA and the SEA Directives, existing guidelines, tools and best practices to ensure climate resilience and assess environmental externalities.
+In accordance with Article 7(3) of the InvestEU Regulation, financing and investment operations shall be screened by the implementing partner to determine if they support projects above a certain size and, in such case, whether they have any significant environmental, climate or social impact.
+If so, they shall be subject to sustainability proofing in accordance with guidance developed by the Commission in cooperation with potential implementing partners.
+Where the implementing partner concludes that no sustainability proofing is to be carried out, it shall provide a justification both to the Investment Committee and to the Commission.

-The project promoters should carry out the sustainability proofing to be assessed by the implementing partners at the time of project submission for InvestEU support.
-When applying for the InvestEU support, the implementing partners should provide the necessary information to determine the achievement of this requirement.
-Where the implementing partner concludes that no sustainability proofing is to be carried out, it should provide a justification to the Investment Committee in its proposal.
+The implementing partner will be responsible for performing the sustainability proofing based on information provided by the project promoters and in line with the Commission guidance.
+When applying for the InvestEU support, the implementing partners should provide a sustainability proofing summary, as applicable.

+The Commission guidance will be built coherently with the guidance developed for other programmes of the Union, and on the basis of current regulations, such as the EIA and the SEA Directives, existing guidelines, tools and best practices to ensure climate resilience and assess environmental externalities, and by taking into account, in an appropriate way, the criteria for determining whether an economic activity is environmentally sustainable as defined by the [Regulation on the establishment of a framework to facilitate sustainable investment].

+Contribution to the objectives of the Just Transition Initiative

+InvestEU shall also contribute to the objectives of the Just Transition Initiative bringing together climate and social spending for regions in need, areas or populations affected by the decarbonisation needs of the economy.

+In this context, financial products under the EU guarantee (including joint financial products) can be developed.

 POLICY WINDOWS